gmvoit/just-the-docs/Cooling.md

 called the ***cooling time***.
 However, the atmosphere's temperature does not necessarily decline on that timescale.
 If $t_{\rm cool}$ is longer than the atmosphere's dynamical timescale ($\sim r / v_{\rm c})$, then gravitational compression keeps the atmosphere's temperature approximately constant, close to
 $$T \approx \left( \frac {2 f_{\rm th}} {\alpha_{\rm eff}} \right) T_\varphi  = \left( \frac {\mu m_p f_{\rm th}} {\alpha_{\rm eff} k} \right) v_{\rm c}^2$$
 in the **ExpCGM** framework (see the [Essentials](Essentials) page for an explanation and definitions of symbols).
 Radiative losses therefore reduce an atmosphere's ***specific entropy*** more directly than they reduce its temperature.

+{: .note} If the atmosphere's density is low enough, ionizing background radiation can alter $\Lambda (T)$ by further raising the atmosphere's ionization state.

 ## Specific Entropy